Japanese calendar: Rokuyō

 The rokuyō days are easily calculated from the Japanese lunisolar calendar.
 The first day of the first month is always senshō, with the days following in the order given above until the end of the month.
 Thus, the 2nd day is tomobiki, the 3rd is senbu, and so on.
 The 1st day of the 2nd month restarts the sequence at tomobiki.
 The 3rd month restarts at senbu, and so on for each month.
 The latter six months repeat the patterns of the first six, so the 1st of the 7th is senshō, the 1st of the 12th is shakkō and the moon-viewing day on the 15th of the 8th is always butsumetsu.

 This system did not become popular in Japan until the end of the Edo period.
+The symbols largely fell out of use in the Meiji period, but are still sometimes seen.
+They are iconic, with black for bad luck and white for good, when arranged from right to left in vertical text.

-National Holidays
+National holidays

 After World War II, the names of Japanese national holidays were completely changed because of the secular state principle (Article 20, The Constitution of Japan).
 Although many of them actually originated from Shinto, Buddhism and important events relating to the Japanese imperial family, it is not easy to understand the original meanings from the superficial and vague official names.

 Notes: Single days between two national holidays are taken as a bank holiday.
 This applies to May 4, which is a holiday each year.
 When a national holiday falls on a Sunday the next day that is not a holiday (usually a Monday) is taken as a holiday.

-† Traditional date on which according to legend Emperor Jimmu founded Japan in 660 BC.